- Why a “nexus” approach to transboundary cooperation?

 Between 2016 and 2018 the methodology was reviewed based on feedbacks from countries and experts, particularly for its governance aspects.
 Two more river basin assessments were initiated (Drina and Drin, in the Western Balkans), and for the first time the methodology was applied to a shared aquifer and in Africa (the North-West Saharan Aquifer System).
 The revised methodology and a synthesis of lessons learned from applications was published in 2018.

-In 2020, the Water Convention coordinates a stocktaking of “nexus solutions and investments” transboundary relevance from the experience of nexus dialogues and assessments around the world.
+In 2020-2021, the Water Convention carried out a stocktaking of “nexus solutions and investments” transboundary relevance from the experience of nexus dialogues and assessments around the world, which outcomes were published in 2021.

 - Task Force for the Transboundary Nexus